chrisnienart/Minesweeper/README.md

 In *Custom mode*, choose the exact board size and the percentage of mines in the game.

 ## Scoring
-Choose whether to track scores or not.
-Games are ranked by *performance*, a metric calculated by the number of mines cleared and the time taken to complete the game.
+Choose whether to track scores for wins, losses, or not at all.
+Games are ranked by *performance*, a metric based on completion percentage, board size, percentage of mines, and the time taken to complete the game.